dotlambda/metro-hd/website/content/pages/implementation.rst

 Problem: Flash Size
 -------------------
 .. figure:: {filename}/images/speicherplatz.png
-   :alt: We currently use about 95% of the available flash storage
+   :alt: We currently use about 95% of the available flash storage.
    :width: 50%

-   We currently use about 95% of the available flash storage
+   We currently use about 95% of the available flash storage.

-Since the Atmega 328 only has 32 kiB of flash memory, we had to come up with creative ways to reduce the space used.
+Since the Atmega 328 only has 32 KiB of flash memory, we had to come up with creative ways to reduce the space used.
 First, before storing the sprites as arrays in the :code:`PROGMEM`, we wrote the calls to the :code:`page()` function by hand for every sprite.